- Do I need a UK Visa?

 You may need to pay a healthcare surcharge as part of the UK Visa application process.
 Whether you need to pay or not depends on the immigration status you are applying for.

-For applications completed within the UK, you will need to pay a healthcare surcharge if:
+If you apply for UK visa inside the country, you will need to pay a healthcare surcharge if:

 - You are applying for a visa to work, study or join your family in the UK for more than six months and not applying to remain in the UK permanently